-In this getting started guide, you'll learn the basics of editing health configuration files.
+In this quickstart guide, you'll learn the basics of editing health configuration files.
 With this knowledge, you will be able to customize how and when Netdata triggers alarms based on the health and performance of your system or infrastructure.

 To learn about more advanced health configurations, visit the health reference guide.

 You should use